rparin/Sleep-Tracker/README.md

 ## Running the App

-**Note:** Before you are able to run the app ensure you have installed all required dependencies by following the [Installation](#installation) section above
+**Note:** Before you are able to run the app, ensure you have installed all required dependencies by following the [Installation](#installation) section above

 1. To run the app navigate to the `sleeptracker` folder in your terminal
 2. Enter the command